 What is pre-application assistance?

-Pre-application assistance is designed to give applicants the opportunity to get technical advice before submitting an application.
-It can also be used to obtain an appraisal on a trial protocol or for agreement to project plans for a Global Joint Review.
+Pre-application assistance (PAA) is designed to give applicants the opportunity to obtain technical advice before submitting an application, and reduce uncertainty for a specific prospective application.

-The fees charged directly relate to the complexity and effort required and have been divided into three tiers.
+The fees charged for PAA directly relate to the complexity and effort required and have been divided into three tiers.

 This tier is designed to support the early stages of preparing an application such as guidance and clarification on the types of assessments necessary for the proposed application.

 For written assistance only there is a one month timeframe for this tier which extends to two months if a meeting is requested—this allows for setting up a mutually agreeable time and date.